 We Started Something

-To amplify the success of the 'It Starts with Me' message, we took to the streets during Pride in London 2017 in July to engage event goers from one of our key communities, as well as the broader public at large.
+To amplify the success of the 'It Starts with Me' message and celebrate the drop in the number of positive HIV tests, we took to the streets during Pride in London 2017 in July to engage event goers from one of our key communities, as well as the broader public at large.
+Watch out for us at other summer events too.